Menil Drawing Institute, Houston

 Learning from these young people and gather testimonies to eventually communicate the experience of this community is the fundament of this project.
 Marc discussed how sexual identities develop in the African context that is openly homophobic, transphobic, what difficulties young people in the Congo encounter and what their dreams and aspirations are.

 With the resulting material, Marc created a large wall drawing that retraces the different narratives, confronts and engages the viewer with this controversial topic in the DRC.
-The aim of this work is to articulate these issues in art and give publicity and recognition to the gay association.

 The work hopes to give young queer people a voice and visibility.